Stenocereus pruinosus (Otto ex Pfeiff.) Buxb.

 Echinocactus pruinosus (basionym), Cactus pruinosus, Cereus roridus, Lemaireocereus laevigatus, Lemaireocereus longispinus, Lemaireocereus pruinosus, Ritterocereus laevigatus, Ritterocereus pruinosus, Stenocereus longispinus

-Stenocereus pruinosus is a tree-like, branched, columnar cactus with distinct trunk up to 16 feet (4.9 m) tall and up to 10 feet (3 m) wide.
-Each stem is gray green in color.
-They bear 6 to 10 very high ribs lined with areoles from which flowers and spines are produced.
-Each has 1 to 4 central sines and 5 to 8 radial spines.
+Stenocereus pruinosus is a tree-like, branched, columnar cactus with a distinct trunk up to 16 feet (4.9 m) tall and up to 10 feet (3 m) wide.
+Each stem is gray-green in color.
+The stems bear 6 to 10 very high ribs lined with areoles from which flowers and spines are produced.
+Each has 1 to 4 central spines and 5 to 8 radial spines.
 They are grayish in color.
-The funnel-shaped, white flowers are borne on new growth at the stem tips.
-The flowers are followed by large, red fruits.
+Flowers are funnel-shaped, white and borne on new growth at the stem tips.
+They are followed by large, red fruits.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Like most cacti, Cereus are fairly low-maintenance and hardy.
 Make sure they receive enough water without becoming waterlogged, especially during the summer and fertilize them for the best results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot.
 Cutaway the affected parts and replant.
 Most gardeners interested in cacti should be able to cultivate these without much problem.